About the 2011-2014 Research

 About the 2011- 2014 Research

-ACM SIGCHI is conducting a research project to understand emerging subjects, topics, and challenges in the field of HCI between March 2011 and December 2013.
-Our objective is to describe the current landscape of HCI education and to offer recommendations for both the academic study of HCI and for applied HCI practitioner learning.
+Our objective was to describe the current landscape of HCI education and to offer recommendations for both the academic study of HCI and for applied HCI practitioner learning.
 This work builds on the HCI Curriculum established by SIGCHI in 1992.

-Our research draws on a number of methods and includes:
+Our research and development included a number of activities, including:

 Call for Participation